Juribe014/Mission-to-Mars/README.md

   'title': 'Valles Marineris Hemisphere Enhanced'}]
 ```

 Stored the scraped data on a Mongo database, use a web application to display the data.
+THe image below shows the initial output off the app being initiated.
+To obtain the data, one must press the "Scrape New Data" button to begin scraping the appropiate images.

 ![Scrape_image](https://user-images.githubusercontent.com/104809098/188524036-a51d3f38-cf65-4e91-a097-50679ac2801b.png)